upn3xt/chrono/journal/JOURNAL.md

 needed the variable that was holding the value(the name of variables/functions/etc..) have a straight copy of the pointer's value instead of just a partial allocation(don't know if that makes sense but I just understand).
 Also the concept of ownership and lifetimes is starting to make sense little by little.
 And finally that clean IR.

+## Null values are the problem

+While making the AST back then, using null values was cool because it got the work done.
+Now this has catch up to me and the null check are becoming more than a headache.
+On the other side, parameter work is way more ellaborate and believe that it'll work soon enough, but I HAVE to make a stop to remove the unnecessary null's and just make null checks on certain parts of the code that I don't own like the STl and the LLVM API.
+If I keep going with these nulls it will lead me to rewriting all the project.
+It's either: handle a error, return a error, initialize or whatever else is better than just say null.